Open House for Prospective Music Students

 Visit the Spartan Directions website to generate driving directions.

 Use this website to generate driving directions.
 You may park in the McIver Parking Deck adjacent to the Music Building.
 When you enter, push the button and take a ticket.
 Drive carefully up the ramp and find a parking space somewhere on Floors, 2, 3, 4, or 5.
 Walk to the Music Building.
-At check-in, we will be giving you an exit pass to use when you leave the deck at the end of the day.
+At check-in, we will give you an exit pass to use when you leave the deck at the end of the day.
 It is good for one exit only.
 This pass will save you the daily parking fee.

 We recommend that a parent or guardian attends the Open House with their student(s).
 Parents are welcome to attend most classes or rehearsals (as space allows), but there are also spaces to sit and relax.
 Gardens, green spaces, local dining, and shops are all within walking distance.
 UNCG also hosts a guest WiFi network for internet access.